PranayWara/Challenges/README.md

 Output = 'All distinct languages outputted'

-15. List the names and GNP of the world's top 10 richest countries.
+15. "List the names and GNP of the world's top 10 richest countries."

 SELECT Name,GNP FROM country ORDER BY GNP DESC LIMIT 10;

 Output = United States, Japan, Germany, France, United Kingdom, Italy, China, Brazil, Canada, Spain

+16. "List the names of, and number of languages spoken by, the top ten most multilingual countries."

+S

+Output =

+17. "List every country where over 50% of its population can speak German."

+s

+Output =

+18. "Which country has the worst life expectancy?
+Discard zero or null values."

+SELECT Name,LifeExpectancy FROM country WHERE LifeExpectancy IS NOT NULL ORDER BY LifeExpectancy ASC LIMIT 10;

+Output = Zambia, Mozambique, Malawi,Zimbabwe, Angola, Rwanda, Botswana, Swaziland, Niger, Namibia

+19. List the top three most common government forms.

+S

+Output =

+20. How many countries have gained independence since records began?

+s

+Output =